airbnb/lottie-ios/README.md

 `#import <Lottie/Lottie.h>`

 Try with Carthage.
-In your application targets “General” tab under the “Embedded Binaries” section, drag and drop lottie-ios.framework from the Carthage/Build/iOS directory that `carthage update` produced.
+In your application targets “General” tab under the “Linked Frameworks and Libraries” section, drag and drop lottie-ios.framework from the Carthage/Build/iOS directory that `carthage update` produced.

 ## Alternatives
 1. Build animations by hand.
 Building animations by hand is a huge time commitment for design and engineering across Android and iOS.
 It's often hard or even impossible to justify spending so much time to get an animation right.